0xPolygon/edge-contracts/docs/interfaces/INativeERC20.md

-*Returns the symbol of the token, usually a shorter version of the name.*
+*Returns the symbol of the token.*

 #### Returns